Suicide Bombers of Modernity

 Pure experience of total nihilism.
 The world around me was not discarded for some reason, not for any reason at all, but just because.
 For no reason, without any internal or external support.
 And the lack of support (now the most important thing!), the absence of salvation and any distant glimpse of the Tradition, it was conceptually placed in the center of my being and became the basis of systematic thinking.” (source)

-What Dugin describes here is the radical beginning of his own intellectual development, the birth of revolutionary “radical subject” from the spirit of nihilism, i.e. from the experience of total absence of Spirit as acting force in the world.
+What Dugin describes here is the radical beginning of his own intellectual development, the birth of revolutionary “radical subject” from the spirit of nihilism, i.e. the experience of total absence of Spirit as the acting force in the world.
 It is no wonder that his elusive, but quite adamant, revolutionary doctrine represents the most radical instance of what we are going to talk about here, because it is based on the experience of not having any base at all.

 The consensus is that modernity represents a radical shift away from this state into gradual alienation from traditional metaphysical principles, religions, philosophy and social forms, necessarily in that order.
-The true Traditionalist is the man who attempts to re-attach himself to them, also, necessarily in that order: from the first down to the last and never the other way around.
+The true Traditionalist is the man who attempts to re-attach himself to them, also, necessarily in that order: from the first, down to the last and never the other way around.

 It is my contention that this point of view is impossible outside of modernity and its aftermath.
-Therefore, everything based upon it is, from the standpoint of Tradition, a deviation and a lie; whether it’s a communist lie or traditionalist lie, doesn’t make much difference because in the essence of it lays absolute nothing in which all cows are black.
+Therefore, everything based upon it is, from the standpoint of Tradition, a deviation and a lie; whether it is a communist lie or traditionalist lie, doesn’t make much difference because in the essence of it lays absolute nothing in which all cows are black.

 The reasons for this go deep.
 On the superficial level, nationalism and the abuse of religion for reinforcement of warring identities is certainly apparent, as well as the compulsive need for stability on behalf of the peoples who endured the birth pains of postmodern world not in theory, but in the midst of their own lives.

-The fact of the matter is that the world inseparable from its origin – which is in effect a definition of Traditional world – is now beyond the horizon, like the sun that has set, and there’s no power in the hands of men that can make the sun rise up again, just because they feel it should.
+The fact of the matter is that the world inseparable from its origin – which is in effect the definition of Traditional world – is now beyond the horizon, like the sun that has set, and there’s no power in the hands of men that can make the sun rise up again, just because they feel it should.
 Moreover, the attempts at this are in fact a hostile takeover of an idea of Tradition, because they all stem from the arbitrary choice of what Tradition is – something that is clearly displayed in Dugin’s case – and are quite congruent with revolutionary mentality of modernity.
-Those are attempts to re-create the world and initiate the new beginning, motivated by cosmic hatred; a loathing towards all that is present.
+Those are attempts to re-create the world and initiate the new beginning, motivated by cosmic hatred: a loathing towards all that is present.

 “He was awoken in the middle of the night by the raging heartbeat.
 Something was happening and it was neither premonition nor vague hunch anymore.
 He rose from his bed slowly, shaking like a leaf, and walked over towards the bedroom window.
 With trembling hands he lit the cigarette and opened it.
 The vista of the benighted city was quite ordinary.
 The moon gleamed red in the east, swelled by the dusty, humid, mist of the summer heat, above the cold city lights.
 Yet, something in the midst of it all filled him with horror.
 Suddenly, he clearly saw it.
 This vista was all there is.
 Beyond the things, there was nothing, and the value he attached to them throughout his life fell apart in one gaze, in one moment that ripped him from his slumber.
 Momentarily, in the instant, the realization surfaced; the realization that was long in the making and long in hiding from the searchlight of his reflection.
 There’s no way out and no turning back.
 In vain he sought in himself some support, some old or new illusion to keep him afloat.
 They were erased as a chalk under the wet sponge and, together with them, he was being erased, too.
 He didn’t know how heart attack feels like but the frantic heart beat made him suspect he was in for one.
 The night engulfing the city now resembled the fire, black flames scorching everything there is; a Hell without entrance or exit, bereft of anything that could give respite or relief; only darkness that burns.
 For the first time in his life he realized how powerless he was in the face of the world.
 And the world he awoke to that night was built on power, on beings moving about devouring each other in the infinite struggle bereft of meaning.
 The reality was horrible, threatening and, naturally, it clutched him from all sides.
 All masks have fallen.
 And he couldn’t imagine what could redeem all this, no metaphysics of heroic pessimism, no Nirvana, not even death.
 For, truth be told, he was close to death.
 Isn’t this what death really is: erasure of everything that used to keep us going, whether we were aware of it or not?
 A banal fact you can’t even spit in the face, because, once you see it, your mouth dries up and tongue loses sound.
 And the only thing separating us from it, when illusions spiral to the ground like dead birds, is our tedious hunger for existence; the hunger that has to eat and in the end be eaten itself.
 He started to pray.
 There was no one to hear his anguished thought.
 That night, first and last in his life, he was all alone.”